Skip to content

 > .libPaths()

-Since we have limited storage under home directory.
-We suggest to change the libpath to folder under lab storage or research projects.
+You can change the libpath to folder under lab storage or research projects.

 .libPaths("your_path_to_install_packages")